dterstege/WholeBrainAnalysis/README.md

 ## WholeBrainAnalysis.m

-*WholebrainAnalysis.m* was developed for the compilation and analysis of datasets collected using the Whole Brain software suite developed by Daniel Fürth (https://www.wholebrainsoftware.org) and incorporates a modification using scripts and plugins developed by Dylan Terstege (https://github.com/dterstege/CavalieriPointMask).
+*WholebrainAnalysis.m* was developed for the compilation and analysis of brain-wide immediate early gene expression datasets.
+These data were collected using the Whole Brain software suite developed by Daniel Fürth (https://www.wholebrainsoftware.org) and incorporates a modification using scripts and plugins developed by Dylan Terstege (https://github.com/dterstege/CavalieriPointMask).

 Whole Brain is a neuroanatomical information system.
 Neuroanatomical data obtained from microscope images is encoded and stored in stereotactic coordinate form within the Allen Mouse Brain Atlas.
 The software suite can be accessed [here](https://www.wholebrainsoftware.com).